Akeredolu Bemoans Corruption In Judiciary | Leadership Newspaper

 Akeredolu Bemoans Corruption In Judiciary

-Gov. Oluwarotimi Akeredolu of Ondo State on Monday blamed the corruption in the judiciary in recent times on the challenges arising from incursion of strange elements into the nation’s legal system
+Ondo State governor, Oluwarotimi Akeredolu, has blamed the corruption in the judiciary in recent times on the challenges arising from incursion of strange elements into the nation’s legal system.

-Akeredolu said this on Monday during the swearing in ceremony of four judges of the state High Court in Akure.
+Akeredolu said this yesterday during the swearing in ceremony of four judges of the state High Court in Akure.

-The News Agency of Nigeria (NAN) reports that the four male judges are Bamidele Olupitan, Olajide Abe, Ademola Enikuomehin and Tope Adedipe.
+The four male judges are Bamidele Olupitan, Olajide Abe, Ademola Enikuomehin and Tope Adedipe.

 The governor explained that it was sad to note that even judicial officers at the appellate courts were not immune from the malady of corruption.